 Our second composition theorem is for the average sensitivity with respect to the total variation distance.
-This is also useful to analyze the average sensitivity with respect to the earth mover's distance, as it can be bounded by the average sensitivity with respect to the total variation distance times the maximum Hamming weight of a solution, as in Remark~\ref{rem:sensitivity-wrt-tv}.
+This is also useful for analyzing the average sensitivity with respect to the earth mover's distance, as it can be bounded by the average sensitivity with respect to the total variation distance times the maximum over Hamming weights of solutions output, as in Remark~\ref{rem:sensitivity-wrt-tv}.